sevenysw/MathGeo2022/README.md

 # MathGeo
 A toolbox for seismic data processing from Center of Geopyhsics, Harbin Institute of Technology, China

+## 2020 updates

+# Deep learning related works

+* python_segy

+A Denoised CNN is use for attenuation of random noise, linear noise and multiples.

+Reference:

+S. Yu, J. Ma*, W. Wang, Deep learning for denoising, Geophysics, 2019, 84 (6), V333-V350

+* FCNVMB

+A U-Net is used for predicting velocity model from raw prestack seismic records.

+Reference:

+F. Yang, J. Ma*, Deep-learning inversion: a next generation seismic velocity model building method, Geophysics, 2019, 84 (4), R583-R599.

+* Zhang

+A combination of CNN denoiser and POCS is used for seismic interpolation.

+Reference:

+H. Zhang, X. Yang, J. Ma*, Can learning from natural image denoising be used for seismic data interpolation, Geophysics, 2020, 85 (4)

 ## 2018 updates

 * GMD